cambridge-cares/TheWorldAvatar/QuestionAnswering/QA_ICL/frontend/next_app_marie/README.md

 ## Running Next app at a subpath behind an NGINX reverse proxy

 1. Set the environment variable `BASE_PATH` to prepend all Next routes with this value.
 Its default value is set in `.env.production`, which can be overriden by `.env.local`.
-Note that the `BASE_PATH` value must not have any trailing slash.
+Note that the `BASE_PATH` value MUST NOT have any trailing slash.
-1. Configure NGINX reverse proxy as follows, where `ROOT_URL` points to the public address where the Next app runs.
+2. Configure NGINX reverse proxy as follows, where `ROOT_URL` points to the public address where the Next app runs.
    ```
    location ${BASE_PATH} {
     proxy_pass  ${ROOT_URL}${BASE_PATH};